 During the ensuing years, Irex continued to expand its capabilities and scope through the establishment of several new subsidiaries and several strategic acquisitions.

-In total, Irex and its subsidiaries employ over 1,500 men and women working out of 40 office locations throughout the United States and Canada.
+In total, Irex and its subsidiaries employ over 1,800 men and women working out of over 40 office locations throughout the United States.
 Irex Contracting Group has become one of the 50 largest specialty contracting organizations in the United States and is a recognized leader in its fields, committed on a daily basis to providing respect and opportunity for its employees and great service to its customers.